Blog

 Antenna Height (h)

-A few times a year atmospheric conditions cause a ducting effect extending radio horizon greatly.
-The duct reception range can be as great as 500 miles, but over 100 or so miles is more common.
-The condition typically last minutes to hours, and usually occurs on cool dry clear mornings around a season change.
+A few times a year atmospheric conditions cause a ducting effect extending radio horizon.
+Ducting can increase range 10's to 100's of miles.
+The condition typically last minutes to hours, and usually occurs on cool dry clear mornings, often in early spring.

 The higher the antenna is above ground level (AGL), the greater the signal density and the lower the ground loss.
 Antennas 30 feet or higher capture the full signal.
 Below 30 feet ground reflections cause multi path interference.
 The lower the antenna the greater the loss.
 Antennas in a city have more loss than in a residential area, which has more loss than a rural area.
 Except for rural areas UHF signals have greater loss than VHF signals.